ZimProjects/SRELL/readme_en.txt

 them, it is safe to remove them.

 * misc
-  Contains a source code file for a simple test and benchmark program.
+  Contains source code files for a conformance test program.

 * single-header
   Contains a standalone version of srell.hpp into which srell_ucfdata2.hpp